 - Medical optics

 The Biomedical Engineering Senior Design Program introduces students to a systematic, customer-driven approach to engineering design.
 Over the course of their final year, undergraduate students develop prototypes of medical devices or research instruments, develop a formal design proposal, participate in formal design reviews, develop physical prototypes, test their devices, and present them on Design Day.
 Several student senior design projects have resulted in patents or start-up companies.

 As part of a top-tier research institution, the University of Rochester biomedical engineering program is committed to providing our undergraduates with meaningful exposure to the research process.
 Several of the BME core courses provide a guided approach to the research process through course projects, and many students supplement their curriculum with summer research experiences or independent study courses.
 Our students have opportunities to work side by side with award-winning faculty and research leaders at the University of Rochester to make significant contributions to biomedical research fields including biomechanics, biomedical acoustics, biomedical nanotechnology, biomedical optics, cell and tissue engineering, medical imaging, and neuroengineering.
 Learn more about opportunities for undergraduate research here.

-Enrollment and graduation information for our BS in Biomedical Engineering program
+- Historical enrollment and graduation information for our BS in Biomedical Engineering